Table of Contents

 - Torso length tolerance

-- Vertical stretch vs horizontal stretch balance
+- Vertical vs horizontal stretch balance

 - Crotch depth under movement